elminalirzayev/Easy.Tools.GoogleCalendarEvents/README.md

 - Fetch all events from a specified Google Calendar
 - Full model support for deserialization
-- Supports official and localized holiday calendars (e.g., Turkey, Islamic holidays)
+- Supports official and localized holiday calendars
 - Simple and extensible API

 ## Quick Start